Community Grants

 Hours:

-Tuesdays and Wednesdays 10 a.m. – 3 p.m.
+Wednesdays 10 a.m. – 3 p.m.

-Accepting Electronics and Appliances ONLY during winter
+Accepting Electronics, Appliances and Foam ONLY during winter

 ***Closed on government holidays and during severe weather.***